What is pseudotumor cerebri?

 - kidney disease

 - Addison’s disease, which is a disorder in which your adrenal glands don’t produce enough hormones

 - Lyme disease, which is a chronic flu-like disease caused by a bacterium carried by ticks

-Stenosis is a condition that causes narrowing of the blood vessels in your brain.
-It may make you more likely to develop pseudotumor cerebri.
+Some conditions can lead to narrowing of the blood vessels in your brain.
+This may make you more likely to develop pseudotumor cerebri.
 The narrowed veins make it more difficult for fluid to move through your brain.

 A common symptom of this condition is a dull headache that starts behind your eyes.
 These headaches can become worse at night, when you move your eyes, or when you first wake up.

 You may also have vision problems, such as seeing flashes of light or having brief episodes of blindness or blurred vision.
 These problems can become worse as the pressure keeps increasing.
-This can lead to double vision or permanent vision loss.
+If left untreated, this can lead to double vision or permanent vision loss.

 Other symptoms include:

 Your doctor will check for papilledema, which is swelling of the optic nerve at the back of your eye.
+The increased pressure in the skull will be transmitted to the back of the eye.
 Your vision will also be tested to see if you have abnormal blind spots.

 Your doctor may perform a CT or MRI scan of your brain to look for signs of spinal fluid pressure.
 These scans can also be used to check for other conditions that could be causing your symptoms, such as tumors or blood clots.

 Your doctor may also perform a spinal tap, or lumbar puncture, to measure the pressure of your spinal fluid.
 This involves placing a needle between two bones, or vertebrae, in your back and drawing a fluid sample for testing.

 Medications can help control or reduce the symptoms of pseudotumor cerebri.
 Your doctor might prescribe the following:

 Your doctor may recommend surgery if your vision becomes worse or if they need to drain excess cerebrospinal fluid.